 Pace has begun to explore cost-effective measures to meet the needs of Paratransit customers.
 The cost per trip for the Taxi Access Program (TAP) trips in Chicago is approximately \$20 less than the operational cost of providing Pace's traditional Paratransit service (\$38/trip).
 Pace will look for ways to expand this successful program and explore partnerships with TNCs and local taxis to provide these services for all Paratransit customers.
+This concept is also supported by the Americans With Disabilities Act (ADA) Paratransit Innovation Study Action Plan produced by the RTA.

 Lessons for this type of program can be learned from the Massachusetts Bay Transit Authority (MBTA).
-In 2016 MBTA entered into a partnership with Uber, Lyft, and Curb to provide paratransit services.16 MBTA found that during the initial pilot program, customers experienced shorter wait times, same day booking, and faster trips.
+In 2016 MBTA entered into a partnership with Uber, Lyft, and Curb to provide paratransit services.
+16 MBTA found that during the initial pilot program, customers experienced shorter wait times, same day booking, and faster trips.
 An evaluation of the first five months found that the program allowed customers to take 28 percent more trips at a reduced cost of 80 percent for MBTA.
 The evaluation also found that participants that required wheelchair-accessible vehicles (WAVs) experienced extended wait times and service delays, as WAVs are not widely owned by ride-share drivers due to high costs.17